Cranbrook School, Sydney: Campuses

+School Operation

-House system
+House System

-Cranbrook has a system of houses from year seven to twelve.
-This system was created in order for boys to socialise better between different year groups, where senior boys would be acting as juniors' mentors within the house.
-There are currently 14 day-houses, with about 80 boys each.
-There are also two boarding houses with around 40 boys each.
+Cranbrook has a system of houses across the campuses.
+This system was created in 1931 as a way to organise students for a variety of sporting and intellectual competitions.
+It continues to this day as a way for students to socialise better between different year groups, where senior students would be acting as juniors' mentors within the House.
+In the Senior School there are currently 12 day-houses, with about 100 students in each.
+There are also two boarding houses with around 40 students each.
+The students attend a pastoral period every day where they engage with mentors and other peers in their house.

-Day houses

-The school has 12 houses for day students:

-Boarding houses

-Cranbrook has two houses for boarding students:
+Curriculum

+Starting from Pre-Schools, the school uses the IB framework to teach the NSW curriculum through to Year 12.
+Cranbrook School offers the IB Diploma Programme as an alternative pathway to the HSC credential.
+It uses the International Baccalaureate MYP program in years 7-10 as well as the PYP program in the Junior School.

 Sport

 Cranbrook School is a member of the Combined Associated Schools (CAS).

 CAS premierships

 Cranbrook School has won the following CAS premierships.